nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Locating students by name: `find`

-Finds students whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords *in the current module*.

 Format: `find KEYWORD [MORE_KEYWORDS]`